thomasmarsh/mcts/tuner/README.md

 }
 ```

-A production-equivalent run keeps the same structure with the full cohort,
+A production-equivalent experiment uses the full cohort, finalist, and
-finalist, and validation counts, the full production search effort on all three
+validation counts; production search effort for all three phases; at least four
-phases, at least four seeds, and increasing budgets sized to admit several
+seeds; and increasing budgets that admit several cohorts.
+Its experiment and
-cohorts.
-The Task-11 allocation decision requires that completed
-production-equivalent `results.json`, whose experiment/child/result artifacts
-are preserved outside the repository.
-The experiment directory has an immutable
+child artifacts are kept outside the repository.
+As with proposer bake-offs,
-`experiment.json`, ordinary replayable child run directories, and a replaceable
+the directory contains immutable `experiment.json`, replayable child runs, and
-`results.json`; `--resume` continues incomplete children and rebuilds the
+replaceable `results.json`; `--resume` finishes incomplete children and rebuilds
-result projection byte-identically.
+the projection byte-identically.